 One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

-London is steeped in history and tradition, home to royals and celebrities, and absolutely jam-packed with sights.
 The city dazzles guests from around the globe with its luxurious style, classic charm and hidden gems.
-As one of our favorite destinations, London is a place we have returned to time and time again.
+As one of our favorite destinations, it’s a place we have returned to time and time again.

-Having spent months navigating the sprawling metropolis, we have devised a sensational One Week London Itinerary.
 Providing a sweeping overview of the best of London, our 7-day vacation features must-see attractions and iconic experiences in an easy-to-follow format.

-Planning a 7 Day London Itinerary
+Planning a 1 Week in London Itinerary

-Our outlined One Week London Travel Itinerary is an ideal place to start planning your perfect trip.
 That said, there is a lot more to consider besides figuring out what to see and do.
 In the Travel Tips section later in the article, we provide advice on where to stay and what to pack.

 Helpful Info for 7 Days in London

-Our 1-week trip itinerary covers 7 full days of adventures.
-Those with less time might find our other itineraries useful: How To Spend 1 Day in London and London in 3 Days.
+Finally, those with less time might find our other itineraries useful: How To Spend 1 Day in London and London in 3 Days.

 Organize Your Trip to London for a Week